pluget/cli/README.md

 ## Supported platforms

   This package currently supports only UNIX and UNIX-like systems.
-Windows (DOS) platform is not supported, although adding support for it is planned.
+Windows (and DOS) platform is not supported, although adding support for it is planned.

+  * UNIX / UNIX-like
+    * macOS
+    * GNU/Linux
+    * BSD
+  * DOS / Windows NT
+    * adding support planned

 ## Installation